A day in Stratford-upon-Avon with the Shakespeare Birthplace Trust

 The property was originally a farmhouse and the family reared sheep on its 90-acre land.
 Unfortunately, as we set off a little later in the day, we had to miss Anne Hathaway’s Cottage.

 However, if you set off early, all of these attractions are more than doable in a day!
-Although, if you miss one like me, the annual pass also allows you to return on a later date!
+Although, if you miss one like me, the annual pass also allows you to return at a later date!

 Thus, I shall certainly be returning to visit Anne Hathaway’s Cottage soon.